isaiah1112/nadict/docs/source/index.rst

-..
-NaDict documentation master file, created by sphinx-quickstart on Thu Nov  5 15:18:27 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _home:

 NaDict and NaHelper
 ===================

 NaDict and NaHelper are Python Modules designed to help make working with the `NetApp`_ APIs easier and more "Pythonic" in nature.

 Getting Started
 ---------------

 Getting started with NaDict and NaHelper requires a bit of pre work.
 First, you must download the `NetApp Python SDK`_ from NetApp's Website.
 Once you have downloaded the SDK and have the folder somewhere where you can access it from Python's PATH, you can add the NaDict and NaHelper scripts to that directory.

 For example: